Materials from STAC’s monthly third Friday trainings and other resources on human trafficking education will be posted here.

 DESCRIPTION: This webinar will provide an overview of human trafficking and how it affects underserved populations as well as intersects with sexual and domestic violence.
 This program will also help participants build on their expertise in working within their specific communities as well as highlight challenges posed during this time of the Coronavirus pandemic.
 Case examples of both sex and labor trafficking will be used to illustrate what constitutes human trafficking and how to best identify and respond to survivors.
 Specific topics to be covered will include the importance of understanding and implementing trauma-informed approaches, confidentiality, intersections with child welfare and the impacts on children and families, working with law enforcement, resources, and building community responses.
-Ample opportunity for participants to ask questions and discuss concerns will be provided.

 PRESENTERS: Marina Anderson, Florida Department of Children and Families Regional Human Trafficking Coordinator for Northeast and Northwest Regions; Lashawn Gordon, Director of Membership and Engagement at United Partners of Human Services; Graciela Marquina, MSW, STAC Victim Assistance Director; Robin Hassler Thompson, M.A., J.D., executive director of STAC.